 - If you created a new postmortem from a resolved incident: Your report details will be auto populated and you will be assigned as the Owner of Review Process.
 You may choose to edit these details if necessary.
 Once finished, click Create Report.

 - Data Sources: This section allows you to build a timeline of incident log entries and Slack messages related to the incident.

 - PagerDuty: To link incidents to this postmortem, either Select incident between impact start and end times from the dropdown, or Find by incident number by entering incident numbers (one at a time) and click Add This Incident.

-- Slack: If you’d like to include discussions from public Slack channels or HipChat rooms, you can do so by clicking the Connect to Slack or Connect to HipChat buttons.
-Once you’ve authorized PagerDuty to access your Slack or HipChat account, you will then be prompted to select channels or rooms to include in your report.
+- Slack: If you’d like to include discussions from public Slack channels, you can do so by clicking the Connect to Slack button.
+Once you’ve authorized PagerDuty to access your Slack account, you will then be prompted to search and select Channels to include in your report.

 To include Slack content in a postmortem, a contributor must authorize PagerDuty to access Slack on their behalf, which will let that contributor see Slack content in the Available Data listing.
 Each PagerDuty user will need to authorize with Slack individually.